All Episodes

 And a lot of the things that are happening are things I didn't think would happen until perhaps 2040.

-The point is, if you're trying to establish a group of friends with congruent ideas, there are places in which you are more likely to find them.
+Well, the point is, if you're trying to establish a group of friends with congruent ideas, there are places in which you are more likely to find them.

 Correct.

-And, for example, I'm a member of a pistol club.
+And for example, I'm a member of a pistol club.

 The boys in the pistol club are pretty solid boys.

-And back when I was being recognized frequently, when I was a YouTube star, we still had a YouTube channel.
+And back when I was being recognized frequently, when I was a YouTube star, and we still had a YouTube channel, it seemed like practically every time I went to the range, someone would recognize me.

 That is where you have red-blooded white Americans who can shoot straight and often they can think straight too.